Herbert Abingdon Draper Compton: Career

 Draper Compton came in India in 1819 and joined the bar at Fort St. George.
 In 1822, he was appointed to the posts of Advocate-general at Madras and Calcutta High Court.
 In 1831 he became the Chief Justice of Bombay and was knighted.

+He served as the District Grand Master of District Grand Lodge of Madras (1812-1814).

 After retirement, he returned to England and died at his house in Hyde Park Gardens in 1846.